Human rights risks

 Sign up for free to view data on all human rights and environmental risk themes specific to the coffee and palm oil sector in Colombia.

 How can I access more human rights risks scores?
 You can access more human rights risks scores by signing up for the free dashboard.
-After signing up you immediately have access to 8 human rights risks scores and 7 environmental risks scores, specific to the coffee and palm oil sector in Colombia.
+After signing up you immediately have access to 8 human rights risks scores and 7 environmental risks scores, specific to the coffee and cocoa sector in Cameroon.

 For more countries and/or commodities, explore our premium dashboard.